Inuani/3Dspaceboots/README.md

 ## The Potential of ICP

-ICP, or Internet Computer, offers a unique approach to building decentralized applications through its canister smart contracts.
-These canisters function as mini servers or computers and are incredibly cost-effective to create..
+The canisters on ICP function as mini servers or computers and are incredibly cost-effective to create.
 This low cost unlocks vast potential for innovative applications.

 One particularly exciting use case is the ability to connect a canister to a real-world asset, effectively creating a digital twin.